This Old House: History

-Begun in 1979 as a one-time, 13-part series airing on WGBH, This Old House has grown into one of the most popular programs on the network.
-It has produced spin-offs (notably The New Yankee Workshop hosted by Norm Abram), a magazine, and for-profit web sites.
-The show has won 17 Emmy Awards and received 82 nominations.
+Begun in 1979 as a one time, thirteen part series airing on WGBH, This Old House has grown into one of the most popular programs on the network.
+It has produced spin-offs (notably The New Yankee Workshop hosted by Norm Abram), a magazine, and for-profit websites.
+The show has won seventeen Emmy Awards and received 82 nominations.

 Although WGBH acquired the first two project houses (6 Percival Street in Dorchester and the Bigelow House in Newton) for renovation, the series originally focused on renovating older houses, including those of modest size and value, with the homeowners doing some of the work as a form of sweat equity.
 The series covering the renovation of the Westwood house (Weatherbee Farm) became something of a cult classic because of an escalating dispute between the hosts, Vila and Abram, and the homeowners over the direction the project was taking.
 Vila remarked at the end of the Westwood series that the owners could have contributed more "sweat equity".
-As the show evolved, it began to focus on higher-end, luxury homes with more of the work done by expert contractors and tradespeople.
+As the show evolved, it began to focus on higher end, luxury homes with more of the work done by expert contractors and tradespeople.

-Vila left This Old House in 1989 following a dispute over his doing commercials, and he created a similar show called Bob Vila's Home Again.
-According to news reporter Barbara Beck, Vila was fired by WGBH Boston over making TV commercials for Rickel Home Centers, The Home Depot's competitor.
-Home Depot, the show's underwriter, dropped its local sponsorship for This Old House after Vila made the commercials.
-Vila was fired in an effort to have Home Depot return as a sponsor to the show.
-During Vila's tenure, the show drew 11 million viewers and had won five Emmys.
-Weyerhauser, at this time a supplier for The Home Depot, stopped underwriting the show.
+Vila left This Old House in 1989.
+For much of his time as host, as he only earned between $200 and $800 per episode, Vila had taken on various commercial endorsements with the blessing of WGBH and show producer Russell Morash.
+Earlier in 1989, Vila had been approached by Supermarkets General Corporation, the owner of the Rickel chain of home improvement stores, to replace Bruce Morrow as the company's television spokesman.
+Vila's decision led to major underwriter and Rickel competitor Home Depot, as well as its lumber supplier Weyerhauser, to respond by pulling support.
+Vila declined to stop working with Rickel and news articles variously report that Morash fired him, or that he quit.

 Steve Thomas took over hosting duties after Vila's departure, remaining with the program until 2003.
-Cast members later complained that Vila took up too much screen time for himself, and noted that the show became more of an ensemble production after he left.
+Cast members noted that the show became more of an ensemble production after Vila left.

 Since 2003, Kevin O'Connor has been the host of This Old House.
 Before O'Connor joined the cast, he was a homeowner who appeared on Ask This Old House, seeking help with wallpaper removal.
-While O'Connor has been the host, Abram's role has increased to that of a near co-host.
-In at least a few season-opening episodes (in Cambridge, Carlisle, and Austin), Abram has appeared alongside O'Connor to introduce the new project.
-Abram also filled in for O'Connor when his colleague's son was born during the Carlisle project.
+During O'Connor's tenure as host, Abram's role increased to that of a near co-host.
+In at least a few season-opening episodes (in Cambridge, Carlisle, and Austin), Abram appeared alongside O'Connor to introduce the new project, and Abram also filled in for O'Connor when O'Connor's son was born during the Carlisle project.